selfdual-brain/dexter-manual/source/07-executors.rst

 Executor loop overview
 ----------------------

-Thanks to the rules enumerated in previous chapter, the job of an executor loop can be largely simplified and described as follows:
+Thanks to the rules enumerated in previous chapter, the job of an executor loop can be largely simplified.
+For describing the internals of the executor we assume the following context:

  1. :math:`A` and :math:`B` are coins on the market under consideration. :math:`\langle A, B \rangle` is the market where the last new order was added.